indranil-sscu/cd224-spring/readme.md

 ## Recommended IDEs

 For this course, we suggest using Visual Studio Code (VS Code) or Spyder as your IDE.
-VS Code offers versatility with extensions, integrated Git support, and Jupyter notebook compatibility.
-Spyder is tailored for scientific computing with features like a variable explorer and an interactive console.
-Choose VS Code for customization and multi-language support, or Spyder for a focused scientific programming environment.
 Install via [VS Code](https://code.visualstudio.com) or [Spyder](https://www.spyder-ide.org).

 ## Cloning and Updating the Repository